amandaghassaei/Fusion360-Scripts/README.md

 ![Plugin Panel](/docs/panel.png)

 **WARNING - THIS SCRIPT WILL MAKE CHANGES TO YOUR DESIGN FILE.**  I recommended running this script on the copy of your design so that you don't accidentally modify your file.
-At the very least, do not save the changes to your file - they involve unlinking references to external components and are purely for better control over the animation transitions - you probably do not want these changes.
+At the very least, do not save the changes to your file - they involve unlinking references to external components for better control over the animation transitions - you probably do not want these changes.

 ## Installation